tomaszwolk/10xMovies/.ai/api-plan.md

     }
     ```
 -   **Error Responses**:
-    -   `429 Too Many Requests`: User has exceeded the 24-hour limit.
+    -   `429 Too Many Requests`: User has already received suggestions today.
     -   `404 Not Found`: User has no movies on their watchlist or watched history to base suggestions on.

 ## 4. Validation and Business Logic